What are the most recent developments regarding immigration?

 last century.
 (Click to see chart) The combined legal and illegal immigration is well over one million per year.
 Foreign-born persons now constitute over 10% of the

-population for the first time since the 1930s. .
+population for the first time since the 1930s and this percentage is projected to increase. .
 In

 California and New York over 20% of the population is foreign born and the ratio is over 10% in many other states.
 (Click to see map) There have been several reasons for this